matildeec/ProLiFIC/README.md

 - **`ProLiFIC_event_log.csv`**
   A procedural event log detailing the legislative trajectory of each case: timestamps, actions, committees, and actors involved.

-- **`ProLiFIC_preprocessing.ipynb`**
+- **`ProLiFIC_EDA.ipynb`**
-  A Jupyter notebook for loading, joining, and preprocessing the metadata and event logs.
-Includes guidance for generating process maps and filters.
+  A Jupyter notebook for exploratory data analysis of the ProLiFIC dataset.
+It includes loading and merging metadata with event logs, parsing timestamps, generating descriptive statistics, calculating case durations, and producing visualizations to support process mining and institutional research.

 - **`ProLiFIC_error_cases.txt`**
   A plain-text list of `case_id`s that were either corrected or excluded due to formatting and structural issues—primarily from legislatures X–XVIII.